-A word cloud (also known as a tag cloud or text cloud) is a visual representation of a text, in which the words appear bigger the more often they are present in a text, and smaller the less often they appear in a text.
+A word cloud (also known as a tag cloud or text cloud) is a visual representation of a text, in which the words appear bigger the more often they are mentioned.

-In this article, we’ll walk you through the steps of creating your own word cloud using our free online generator, then explore how you can use word clouds to get insight from business data.
+In this article, we’ll walk you through the steps of creating your own tag cloud and explore how you can use word cloud generators to gain insights.

 Read along, or jump to the topic of your interest:

 Ready to get started?
-Creating a word cloud with MonkeyLearn’s free tool only requires a few simple steps:
+Creating a word cloud with MonkeyLearn’s free AI-powered word cloud tool is simple: